brandontreb/new.ttb.org/content/pages/legacy/why-i-love-the-bible.md

 ---
-url: /why-i-love-the-bible
+url: "/why-i-love-the-bible"
-title: "Why I Love the Bible"
+title: Why I Love the Bible!
-description: "Thru the Bible with Dr. J. Vernon McGee - Taking the whole Word to the whole world"
+description: Thru the Bible with Dr. J. Vernon McGee - Taking the whole Word to the whole world

 ---
 ## We Want to See Your Face